-Continuous assessment 50% (critical reading assignment, annotated bibliography, term paper) Examination 50% A three hours written examination
+Continuous assessment 50% (critical reading assignment, annotated bibliography, term paper)

 Students should maintain a minimum of 80% class attendance and will be expected to participate actively in class discussions.
 They are expected to read beyond the prescribed texts and to work independently.
 They should be clear with the assessment policies and maintain academic integrity.
-Students must also acquaint themselves with regulations on plagiarism and abide to these.
+Students must also acquaint themselves with regulations on plagiarism and abide to these